mleaf233/FinalMix/README.md

 ## Many Thanks

 Credits to the following Mods and their devs!
-I borrowed/referenced their code in the making this mod!
+I borrowed/referenced their code in the making of this mod!

 <details>
   <summary>Paperback — <a href="https://github.com/Balatro-Paperback/paperback">GitHub</a></summary>